Skip to content

 What we do as a society instead is put a fresh coat of paint on the house and call it a new paradigm.

-Yes, there’s some undeserved snark in there – many, many poeple devote their lives to real, tangible, structural change.
+Yes, there’s some undeserved snark in there – many, many people devote their lives to real, tangible, structural change.
 This is an ode to all those humans, and I hope it’s a fun reflection – with some serious ideas shining through.
 I’d also like to add that the ideas here are not new, and not unique to me – they are the result of many conversations over decades, with many co-conspirators.

 Let’s go.